SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00002_WebService-Test-Tool/index.rst

 .. literalinclude:: _static/Log.txt

-.. tip:: The Parameters /Var1 to /Var5 are optional and are used to replace corresponding {Var1} to {Var5} template variables in the XMLFile
+.. tip:: The Parameters /Var1 to /Var5 are optional and are used to replace corresponding {Var1} to {Var5} template variables in the XMLFile.